 I also like to experiment with my butter.
-You can make butter from sour or sweet cream, with or without salt, and with or without various herbs and spices.
+You can make homemade butter from sour or sweet cream, with or without salt, and with or without various herbs and spices.
 However you do it, the same general method is used.

 How To Make Butter: The Players